 A casual stroll can lead to unexpected sparks of invention.
-In this story, Gary Shuster describes seeing someone riding an electric scooter in a non-traditional way—sitting cross-legged on the floorboard and steering with arms outstretched.
-That simple act got him thinking: What if we reimagined the electric scooter to make it more comfortable, safer, and accessible for everyone?
+I saw someone riding an electric scooter in a non-traditional way—sitting cross-legged on the floorboard and steering with arms outstretched.
+That simple act got me thinking: What if we reimagined the electric scooter to make it more comfortable, safer, and accessible for everyone?

 1. The Inspiration Behind a Seated Scooter